Daniel Sturm is a refugee

 supervisory experience in the U.S. and in Germany.

-Sturm is the Research and Evaluation Manager at Migration and Refugee Services,
+Assistant Director of Research and Evaluation at Migration and Refugee Services,

 United States Conference of Catholic Bishops.